 Research and due diligence is a hot topic.

-The FCA have set out their expectations of the investigations they expect advisers to undertake in selecting an investment manager, and reinforced it in the Thematic Review paper TR16/1 - published in February 2016.
+The FCA have set out their expectations of the investigations they expect advisers to undertake in selecting a provider, and reinforced it in the Thematic Review paper TR16/1 - published in February 2016.

 It refers advisers back to the core requirements set out in paragraph 1.2.4 of the Responsibilities or Providers and Distributors for the Fair Treatment of Customers (RPPD), with:

 - Research - required to assess the nature of the investment and its risks and benefits